wellcomecollection/platform/docs/rfcs/merger_matcher/README.md

 The merging of works is broken into two phases

- * a matching phase that identifies groups of work to be merged.
+ * a linking phase that identifies linked works to be merged.
  * a merging phase that merges works to form new combined works.

-The matcher receives source identifiers for processed works along with source identifiers for works that should be merged, and determines how they group together.
+The matcher receives source identifiers for processed works along with source identifiers for works that should be merged, and determines how they link together.

 The merger takes transformed works and merges them into new combined works.
 This means that the merger needs a strategy for how to combine existing works into one.
 Among other things it will choose which of the original source identifiers to use for the merged work.